jaspector

 Monday-Friday, 8:00 a.m.-4:30 p.m.

-Typical inspection sequence: Typical sequence: Foundation, framing, insulation (non-commercial), and final inspections precede Certificate of Occupancy issuance.
+Typical sequence: Typical sequence: Foundation, framing, insulation (non-commercial), and final inspections precede Certificate of Occupancy issuance.

 Any structure 200+ square feet and all parking lot work require a permit.
 The department's responsibilities span both the city and county.

-Typical processing time is Not posted; contact Building Inspection for the current review lead time..
+Building permit processing times in Winchester, KY typically run Not posted; contact Building Inspection for the current review lead time..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Winchester, KY.
 The following work is generally exempt: Agricultural property that meets the Kentucky Building Code definition of 'agricultural property', provided it lies outside the floodplain..
 Note: Any residence constructed, remodeled, or repaired on agricultural land is not considered an agricultural building and therefore must secure a permit.
+When in doubt, confirm with the local building department before starting work.